 In France, companies have used the Phinect system to become ISO 50001 certified, which recognizes that they are meeting international best practices for energy management.
 It also allows them to lower their energy costs.

-At DCU Alpha, installing the Phinect system saved hours of manual meter reading every day.
-It also helped to identify anomalies in water usage, which was running throughout the night when it should have been falling to zero.
+Installing the Phinect system can save hours of manual meter reading every day.
+In DCU Alpha, it also helped to identify anomalies in water usage, which was running throughout the night when it should have been falling to zero.

 If you like this project, please take a second